 FanDuel D.C., another reputable sportsbook, has launched at Audi Field through a partnership with the MLS team D.C.
 United.

 Things seem a bit complicated at first glance for D.C. sports bettors.
-But we’ll go through everything you need to know to start betting, including legal restrictions on where exactly you can place a bet.
+But we’ll go through everything you need to know to start betting, including legal restrictions on where exactly you can place a bet, and best sportsbooks promos and codes currently available.

 Legal Online Sportsbooks In Washington, DC